IBM/autopilot/README.md

 **Installation**: Autopilot can be installed through Helm and need admin privileges to create objects like services, serviceaccounts, namespaces and relevant RBAC.

 ## Requirements
-- A basic system requirement is that an image pull secret to IBM Cloud Container Registry `us.icr.io` is available.
-- `ssh` keys must be available on the system, to be able to clone this repository.
-If not, you can contact Claudia Misale [c.misale@ibm.com] to have your Deploy Key added to this repository.
 - Need to install `helm-git` plugin on all hosts
 ```bash
 helm plugin install https://github.com/aslafy-z/helm-git --version 0.15.1